Informed Consent for the Orthodontic Patient

 Third Molars

 As third molars (wisdom teeth) develop, your teeth may change alignment.
-Your dentist and/or orthodontist should monitor them in order to determine when and if the third molars need to be removed.
+Your dentist and/or orthodontist should monitor them in order to determine when and if third molars need to be removed.

 Allergies

-Occasionally, patients can be allergic to some of the component materials of their orthodontic appliances.
+Occasionally, patients can be allergic to some of the component material of their orthodontic appliances.
 This may require a change in treatment plan or discontinuance of treatment prior to completion.
 Although very uncommon, medical management of dental material allergies may be necessary.

 Transmission of Disease